For a presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please view a

 - Terms: Here you can specify the basic settings of the contract

 - Products: This is where you’ll see the products that are available for contract

-- Pricing: this tab is where you see the products' prices for this contract
+- Pricing: From here you can see the products' prices for this contract

 Contract terms: Select the terms that you want to use for this marketplace contract.
 If you do not have existing contract terms you must create them first.
 We recommend you don't use the OTA contract terms (Viator, Expedia, etc.) for regular Marketplace contracts.
 Learn more about contract terms.